rpapaluca/intro-QIIME2-mammal/episodes/section-1-importing-cleaning-and-quality-control-of-the-data.Rmd

 In the following command, a pooling method of ‘pseudo’ is selected.
 With the pseudo-pooling method, samples are denoised independently once, ASVs detected in at least 2 samples are recorded, and samples are denoised independently a second time, but this time with prior knowledge of the recorded ASVs and thus higher sensitivity to those ASVs.
 This is better than the default of ‘independent’ (where samples are denoised independently) when you expect samples in the run to have similar ASVs overall.

+::: callout
-::: Note - Workshop Participants Only
+## Note - Workshop Participants Only
 Due to computational limitations in a workshop setting, this command will be run staggered (by co-ordinating with other users on the Nectar Instance you are logged in to), with no more than two users per Instance running the command at the same time.
 :::